FixingPixels/Aegis/docs/memory_system.md

 # Aegis Memory System

-The Aegis framework implements a cognitive-inspired memory system that helps AI assistants maintain context and make informed decisions throughout your project's lifecycle.
+The Aegis framework implements a cognitive-inspired memory system that helps maintain context and make informed decisions throughout your project's lifecycle.
 This document explains how the memory system works and how to effectively use it.

 > **Related Documentation**
 > - [Core Framework Files](./core_files.md) - Learn about the essential framework files